 It means that when your three-piece sofa is taken up when you have guests round, that fourth person can happily – and comfortably – perch on the window ledge.

-Then, by utilising a tray on top, this transforms an already functional coffee table into an organisation lover’s double duty dream piece.
+By utilising all the space, this transforms an already functional desk into an organisation lover’s double duty dream piece.

 The first thought when you think of statement art might be ‘isn’t it odd to consider a piece of large-scale art for a rather small space?’.
 We hear you.
 However, it’s actually the one trick designers put to the test time and time again and again, giving a small room a more spacious feel.